mlebkowski/aterian/Readme.md

 This introduces a dependency on Guzzle into our SUT, but just for a little while, this will be fixed soon.

+## Starting the refactoring

+The first obvious choice would be abstracting the sales channel handlers.
+So let’s do that.
+The e2e will not change that much, because we want to retain the observable behaviour — so we’re basically expecting the same side effects for the same context.

+We are doing this in steps.
+We will plainly move the logic to separate classes.
+Look how the creation of SUT changes — the existing deps are now passed to additional updaters, not much changes.